 - Up to £5m facility: The maximum value of a facility provided under the scheme will be £5m, available on repayment terms of up to six years.

-- 80% guarantee: The scheme provides the lender with a government-backed,partial guarantee (80%) against the outstanding facility balance, subject to an overall cap per lender.
+- 80% guarantee: The scheme provides the lender with a government-backed guarantee against 80% of the outstanding facility balance.

 - Interest and fees paid by Government for 12 months: The Government will make a Business Interruption Payment to cover the first 12 months of interest payments and any lender-levied fees¹, so smaller businesses will benefit from no upfront costs and lower initial repayments.²